grumat/glossy-msp430/Hardware/BlackPill-BMP/FABRICATION.md

 ### Resettable Fuse (F1)

 The recommended resettable fuse is for 100 mA.
-The OpAmp is designed for 250 mA, but excessive heat could be produced on that circuit.
+The OpAmp is designed for 250 mA, but excessive heat could be produced on that circuit if drawing so much current.
+A design based on MSP430 is ultra low power and 100 mA is usually much more than typical.

 This can be replaced by a low value resistor (2R2 to 4R7), as long as good practice is maintained and no short circuits are made for long periods.

+Some valid mouser.com parts are:
+- 0603L010YR
+- PTS060315V010

 ### ESD Protection (U6 and U7)